alex-t-nguyen/CS-2336-Project-One/README.md

       - Ants cannot move to an occupied space
     - If space moving to is occupied, no movement happens
       - Cannot move off grid
-**- Breed**
+  - **Breed**
       - If ant survives 3 turns, it breeds
       - Add ant in adjacent orthogonal space
         - Start with north space and check clockwise around space until empty orthogonal space found
       - If no empty spaces, no breeding
       - Ant may not breed again unless it survives another 3 turns

 **Beetle Details:**
-**- Move**
+    - **Move**
       - Move toward nearest orthogonal ant
       - If multiple ants are nearest prioritize movement
       - Move toward ant with most adjacent ant neighbors (orthogonal and diagonal)
       - If still tied, move toward ant with most ant neighbors using the following priority: N, E, S, W
       - If no ant, move toward farthest edge
-    - If there is a tie for farthest edge, use the following priority: N, E, S W **- Breed**
+      - If there is a tie for farthest edge, use the following priority: N, E, S W
+    - **Breed**
       - If beetle survives for 8 turns, it breeds
       - Use breeding algorithm for ants
-    - Beetle cannot breed again unless it survives another 8 turns **- Starve**
+      - Beetle cannot breed again unless it survives another 8 turns
+    - **Starve**
       - If a beetle does not eat an ant in 5 turns, it dies

 **User Interface:** The user will be prompted for the following information in the order listed
   - Initial grid filename